aaam1t/Flip-Flop-Splat/README.md

 ## About the game
 Hello!

 This is a game I made for my HSC Software Design & Development class, called 'Flip!
 Flop!
-Splat!' (get it, like slip, slop, slap, but flip coz the game's about gravity play hahahahahahahahahahahahahahaha XD i'm so funny)
+Splat!'.

 - One of the requirements of the task was that it had to be built in Python with the Pygame library
 - The game is largely inspired by 'Gravity Guy'